rubinius/rubinius/web/doc/en/bytecode-compiler/packager.markdown

 Once the Generator has finished packaging itself as a CompiledMethod, it invokes the Writer stage, passing in the CompiledMethod as its input.

+## Files Referenced

+* *kernel/bootstrap/compiled_method.rb*: the basic implementation of
+  CompiledMethod, mostly composed of wiring up primitives
+* *kernel/common/compiled_method.rb*: a more robust implementation of CompiledMethod, a combination of primitive methods and methods written in Ruby
+* *vm/builtin/compiledmethod.cpp*: the C++ implementation of the CompiledMethod primitives
+* *lib/compiler/generator.rb*: The implementation of the `package` method, which populates the CompiledMethod with information from the Generator object.

+## Customization

+In general, the `package` method is designed to populate the CompiledMethod with a group of variables.
+However, you could also use the packager to populate another object with the same interface.
+However, it would not necessarily be useful on its own, without additional customizations later on